noQ-sweden/noQ-Frontend/README.md

 ### Set up developer environment

 To get started with the development environment, follow these steps:
-      clone repo to local machine

-      with terminal open root of repo

-      Type these commands
+with terminal open root of repo, Type these commands npm install npm run dev

-      npm install

-      npm run dev

 This will install the necessary dependencies and start the development server.
 You can access the client at http://localhost:5173/.